If you thought Ben Affleck might wriggle out of his Batman role, think again.

-As Smith described the suit, he said it was influenced by a certain comic book artist, but the artist's name was redacted from the podcast recording.
+Smith described the costume further, saying it was very much influenced by a certain comic book artist, but the artist's name was redacted from the podcast recording.

 And Affleck is ready, too.
 The 41-year-old has been spotted in recent weeks bulked up for the role — one that has him playing an aged, grizzled Batman.
 He has reportedly been working out twice a day to get those muscles bulging, and is known to work with celebrity trainer Gunnar Peterson as well as Boston Celtics strength and conditioning coach Walter Norton Jr. when he wants to beef up.